THE DOORS' "CARS HISS BY MY WINDOW": A JIM MORRISON'S BLUES

 fate.

-Krieger's electric guitar, which outlines an evanescent yet deeply expressive riff.
+electric guitar, which outlines an evanescent yet deeply expressive riff.
+The

-The latter is carried on by mournful and oscillating notes, sounding like a sad
+latter is conveyed through mournful and oscillating notes that sound like a sad

-Another solo closes the track, for the only time in
+Another solo closes the track, the only instance in The Doors’

-The Doors’ discography entrusted to Morrison's imaginative vocals: for about
+discography where a solo is entrusted to Morrison’s imaginative vocals: for

-thirty seconds the singer simulates the sound of the blues harmonica.
+about thirty seconds, the singer imitates the sound of the blues harmonica.

 My book "The Doors Through Strange Days"- The most comprehensive journey ever made through The Doors' second LP, is available on Amazon.com, .uk, .it, .mx, .ca, etc.